-Employee transport vehicles shall contact mine dispatch on the radio prior entering the pit and after exiting the tie-down area.
+Employee transport vehicles shall contact mine dispatch on the radio prior to entering the pit and after exiting the tie-down area.

-Haul trucks will not leave the tie-down area until the employee transport vehicle leaves the area.
+Haul trucks will not enter or leave the tie-down area until the employee transport vehicle leaves the tie-down area.
+Other activities away from Tie-down area may proceed as normal.

-Each site will develop procedures for non-routine situations where there is a stray driver or truck that was not at the tie-down area at the appropriate time, unless directed to do so by dispatch or supervisor.
-The shift supervisor shall direct this effort and conduct a follow-up to determine actions to prevent a reoccurrence.
+Each site will develop procedures for non-routine situations where there is a stray driver or heavy equipment that was not at the tie-down area at the appropriate time.